Lionel Ainsworth

-Lionel Glenn Robert Ainsworth (born 1 October 1987) is an English footballer who plays for AFC Sudbury as a right winger.
+Lionel Glenn Robert Ainsworth (born 1 October 1987) is an English footballer who plays for Aveley as a right winger.
 He has previously played for multiple Football League and non-league clubs as well as in the Scottish Premiership.
 He was capped at youth level by England, featuring for England U19 after joining the Derby senior squad.

 Career

 Derby County

 Ainsworth was born in Derby and started his career at Derby County, signing his first professional contract on 4 August 2005.
 He made his first team debut on 25 February 2006 in a 1–0 home win over Plymouth Argyle, coming on as a late substitute for Kevin Lisbie.
 His second and final first team appearance for Derby came in a 5–0 defeat to Reading on 1 April 2006, again as a substitute.

 Ainsworth spent the first four months of the 2006–07 season on loan at League One side AFC Bournemouth, but made only nine appearances.
 In January 2007, he joined Conference side Halifax Town for a month, scoring his first senior goal on his debut against York City.
 Soon after his return to Derby, he joined League Two side Wycombe Wanderers on loan until the end of the season, where he made seven appearances before being recalled in April.